FAQs: COVID-19 (novel coronavirus)

 Q: Can I get training on proper use of PPE?

-Additionally, please take a few minutes to watch this video regarding PPE conservation.
+A: Please take a few minutes to watch this video regarding PPE conservation.

 Q: What are the latest PPE recommendations for operating and procedure rooms?